bjornbredesen/gnocis/README.md

 ## About

+In order to use machine learning for *cis*-regulatory element prediction, a variety of functionality is required.
+A variety of packages exist for Python 3 for machine learning and sequence analysis.

-Gnocis is a system in Python 3 for the analysis and the modelling of *cis*-regulatory element DNA sequences.
-A broad suite of tools is implemented for data preparation, feature set definition, model training and prediction.
+Gnocis is a system in Python 3 for the interactive and reproducible analysis and modelling of *cis*-regulatory element DNA sequences.
+A broad suite of tools is implemented for data preparation, feature set definition, model formulation, training, cross-validation and genome-wide prediction.

 ----------------------------------------------------------------------